Permify/permify/docs/versioned_docs/version-0.3.x/reference/glossary.md

 [Google Zanzibar] is the global authorization system used at Google for handling authorization for hundreds of its services and products including; YouTube, Drive, Calendar, Cloud and Maps.

 Google published Zanzibar back in 2019, and in a short time it gained attention quickly.
 In fact some big tech companies started to shift their legacy authorization structure to Zanzibar style systems.
-Additionaly, Zanzibar based solutions increased over the time.
+Additionally, Zanzibar based solutions increased over the time.
 All disclosure; [Permify] is an authorization system based on Zanzibar.

 For more about Zanzibar check our blog post, [Google Zanzibar In A Nutshell]